MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/ios-privacy-preferences.md

 If you don't set this preference, connected experiences that download online content are available to users.

-If the user has an Office 365 subscription and is signed in with a work or school account, then the user can't turn off connected experiences that download online content.
+If the user has an Office 365 (or Microsoft 365) subscription and is signed in with a work or school account, then the user can't turn off connected experiences that download online content.

-For other users, such as home users with an Office 365 subscription, the user can choose to turn off connected experiences that download online content by going to **Settings** > **Privacy Settings**.
+For other users, such as home users with an Office 365 (or Microsoft 365) subscription, the user can choose to turn off connected experiences that download online content by going to **Settings** > **Privacy Settings**.

 ## Preference setting for optional connected experiences